joaopschias/assignment-api/README.md

     yarn start:dev
     ```

    You can also choose to run both MongoDB and the NestJS application using Docker:

 3. **Start all services using Docker Compose**
     ```bash
-    docker-compose up -d
+    docker compose up -d
     ```

 Alternatively, you can run MongoDB in Docker and the NestJS application locally using your terminal as described above.
 This provides the benefit of live reload for the NestJS application.